 top of page

 This moment has tasked our communities with tough, urgent questions—prodding us into conversations many of us don’t know how to have...conversations many of us don’t want to have.
-As a facilitator, I open up spaces and offer tools to change that.
+Expert facilitation opens up spaces and provides tools to change that.

-My facilitation techniques draw from my background in the arts and my training in interfaith ritual and chaplaincy.
-My workshops engage not only the intellects gathered in the room, but also the wisdom of our bodies, our felt experiences, and the creative solutions and transformation that can arise between us when we open ourselves to a spirit of collaboration and play.
+Well Played Creative trainings and workshops combine skills developed in the performing and expressive arts with deep understanding of belief systems and systems change.
+The result is interactive experiences that engage not only the intellects gathered in the room, but also felt experiences, and the creative solutions and transformation that can arise between us when we open ourselves to collaboration and experimentation.

 I prefer to customize each experience to the needs and context of a particular group, but here is a menu of common themes we could use as springboards.